Aachal Kotecha is a Clinical Scientist in Late Stage Development at Roche. Get to know Aachal below…

 Clinical Trials are typically split into 3 phases:

-Phase 1 – Make sure it’s safe in humans by testing on healthy volunteers.
+- Phase 1 – Ensure safety in humans by testing on healthy volunteers.

-Phase 2 – Investigating what dose is needed.
-This is done by testing in patients.
+- Phase 2 – Investigating what dose is needed.
+This is done by testing on patients.

 In Phase 3, the new drug/treatment is compared to the current treatment available (the “standard-of-care”) to see if the new treatment is safer or more effective.
 For example, can the patient take the drug less often but have a better outcome?